Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

-Cyprus’ location between continents is as strategic as it is central.
-Located at the cross-section of Africa, Europe, and Asia, it enjoys a low crime rate and a luxurious way of life.
+Cyprus' location between continents is as strategic as it is central.
+Located in the cross-section of Africa, Europe, and Asia, it enjoys a low crime rate and a luxurious way of life.

-That’s not why it draws in thousands of wealthy non-domiciled residents each year, though.
-Island weather might be enjoyable, but not as exciting as its impressively low tax jurisdiction.
+That's not why it draws in thousands of wealthy, non-domiciled residents yearly, though.
+Island weather might be enjoyable but less exciting than its impressively low tax jurisdiction.

-If you are a location independent digital entrepreneur, you should consider moving your main residence to Cyprus to enjoy income tax exemptions which will enable you to build up wealth in the fast lane.
-The non-domicile system will give you tax exemptions on dividends, foreign income and provide access to EU health care and social security benefits.
+Suppose you are a location-independent digital entrepreneur.
+In that case, consider moving your primary residence to Cyprus to enjoy income tax exemptions, enabling you to build up wealth in the fast lane.
+The non-domicile system will give you tax exemptions on dividends and foreign income and provide access to EU health care and social security benefits.

-For high-net-worth individuals, you can relocate your tax residency and benefit from the favorable tax regimes in Cyprus, including low social insurance, exemptions of income tax, and high profits from the sale of securities among many.
+High-net-worth individuals can relocate their tax residency and benefit from the favorable tax regimes in Cyprus, including low social insurance, exemptions of income tax, and high profits from the sale of securities, among many others.

 About Cyprus ⛱️

 Cyprus tells stories of the past through its Byzantine churches and Roman mosaics, but its daily life is decidedly more delicious.
-Meze platters borrow from Turkish, Greek, and Middle Eastern gastronomies, so it's not unusual to spend hours over lunch before heading out to finish a day's work.
-This is one of the EU’s safest countries, and has a way of soothing anxieties and reminding you of the joys and passions of earthly life.
+Meze platters borrow from Turkish, Greek, and Middle Eastern gastronomies, so spending hours over lunch before heading out to finish a day's work is not unusual.
+Cyprus is one of the EU's safest countries and has a way of soothing anxieties and reminding you of the joys and passions of earthly life.

 Languages and flight connections 🛬

-The native language in Cyprus is Greek with a mixture of Cypriot vernacular.
-From the British colonization period, the country adopted the English language, which most of the residents speak fluently.
-The state has developed into a multilingual region and due to the oversea graduates and the well-developed global business community; French, Turkish, and Russian are widely spoken in commerce.
+The native language in Cyprus is Greek, with a mixture of Cypriot vernacular.
+During the British colonization, the country adopted English, which most residents still speak fluently.
+The state has developed into a multilingual region, and due to the overseas graduates and the well-developed global business community, French, Turkish, and Russian are widely spoken in commerce.

-The island is well-linked with other regions allowing faster and frequent flights.
-By air, it will only take you 1.5 hours from Athens, 5 hours from London, 3.5 from Dubai, and 4 hours from Frankfurt to Cyprus.
+The island is well-linked with other regions, allowing faster and more frequent flights.
+It will only take 1.5 hours by air from Athens, 5 hours from London, 3.5 from Dubai, and 4 hours from Frankfurt to Larnaca.

 Non-Dom Program of Cyprus